Nguyen-Tan-Dat/DB-Dump/README.md

 # DB-Dump
-DB-Dump là công cụ dùng import và export database.
+DB-Dump is a tool used to import and export databases.

-Thiết lập các thông tin kết nối và xác thực yêu cầu trong file setup.php Gọi file unlock.php nhập thông tin xác thực key và lock.
-Gọi các chức năng:
+# Setup
+Set up the required connection and authentication information in the setup.php file

+Call the unlock.php file to enter key and lock authentication information.

+# Use
+Call functions:
-- import.php: import database trong setup.
+- import.php: import database in setup.
-- info.php: xem danh sách các database, các bảng và export các database.
+- info.php: view list of databases, tables and export databases.